-First receive the remote file to a local temporary file 'edit.tmp' file.
+This alias will receive the remote file to a local temporary file named "edit.tmp".
 Invoke the local full screen editor (using the LEDIT alias).
 After the user exits the editor, issue an "Update remote?" prompt to determine if the remote file should be updated with the changes.
 If the response is 'yes' (the default), send the temporary file back to the remote host replacing the original file.
 Then delete the 'edit.tmp' file.